OWASP/www-staff/projects/202010-Global-AppSec-SF.md

 This event offers several parter sponsorships opportunities.
 If you are interested in supporting the event please contact [kelly@owasp.com](mailto:kelly@owasp.com&subject:Eventname).
 Below is a list of existing and available sponsorships.
 All sponsor assets will go in a folder named sponsors in this repo.

 ## Sponsorship Status
-Sponsorship Contract Status to Date (as of 10:00amET January 8, 2020).
-Amount Contracted: $365,745/USD Amount Collected: $145,000/USD
+Sponsorship Contract Status to Date (as of 12:00pmET February 11, 2020).
+Amount Contracted: $370,245/USD Amount Collected: $200,000/USD

 #### Sapphire Sponsors
 - Acunetix - paid in full